Trading Partner Portal: Mexico

 Foreign Direct Investment

-U.S. foreign direct investment (FDI) into Mexico totaled $109.6 billion in 2017 and Mexican FDI into the US totaled $18 billion in the same year.
-Mexican FDI into the U.S. supported 79,99 jobs and invested $1.1 billion into expanding US exports.
-The top industry sectors for Mexican FDI in the U.S. were: food and tobacco, communications, plastics, metals, business services, and auto components.
+U.S. foreign direct investment (FDI) into Mexico totaled $110.68 billion in 2021 and Mexican FDI into the US totaled $48.13 billion in the same year.
+In 2019, Mexican FDI into the U.S. supported 82,600 jobs and contributed a value of $1.2 billion to expanding US exports.
+The top industry sectors for Mexican FDI in the U.S. were: food and beverages, auto components, plastics, business services, communications, and metals.
 Select USA

 Mexico climbed four spots to become the No. 12 destination in the world for FDI in 2017, according to the United Nations Conference on Trade and Development.
 Foreign investment to Mexico reached $29.7 billion, despite uncertainty about the renegotiation of NAFTA.
 Investment in the automotive industry grew 32% to $7 billion.
 (June 2018 Milenio)